JetBrains/teamcity-documentation/topics/detaching-build-from-agent.md

 ### Finishing build

 It is important to ensure that a build, executed externally, delivers a finishing request to the TeamCity server.
-If the server is temporarily unavailable and cannot receive this request on time, the build should retry until this operation is successful.
+If the server is temporarily unavailable and cannot receive this request, the external tool should retry until this operation is successful.
 Without the finishing request, the build will be running on the TeamCity server indefinitely, until reaching its specified timeout, if any.

 To finish a build, use the following call: